jgroshak/My-Projects/README.md

 3. Movies & Statistics: Comparing different data cleaning methods.
 As well as some interesting statistics and insights about some of our favorite movies.

 4. Tkinker Library App: A simple widget to keep track of your favorite books and/or personal library in a personal database.
 With only one click save, update, and delete any entries by Title, Author, Publication Date, ISBN in the database.
+Also included in the folder is an identical app, but written in a OOP format.

 5. Kivy Mobile App: Users can sign up and the app stores their username and password in a database.
 Tell the app how you're feeling and get an insirational quote to fit your mood.